LAR/lincolnbeet_dataset/README.md

 | **Average area occluded in the bounding boxes **| 0.0324 | 0.001  |
 | **Average image area occupied by item bounding box **| 0.033 | 0.002  |

-Here is the basic statistics of the images included in Riseholme-2021, where WxH denotes the width x height of image.
-The severe *class imbalance* between normal and anomalous samples (95.7% vs 4.3%) simulates the *rare* occurrence of anomalous observation in realistic detection tasks.

 # Contact
 If there is any questions about the dataset, please do not hesitate to drop an email to asalazargomez@lincoln.ac.uk.